Q: What are the deadlines for applications?

 Q: How many students apply for Sonology’s programmes, and how many students are accepted?

 A: Each year there are around 30-40 students applying for the bachelor’s programme, of whom around 8 are accepted.
-There are around 40 applications for the master’s programme, of which 8–10 are accepted.
-There are over 70 applications for the one-year course, of which 20 are accepted.
+There are around 50 applications for the master’s programme, of which 7–10 are accepted.
+In 2023 there were over 100 applications for the one-year course, of which 20 were accepted.

 Q: What is the difference between the Bachelor of Music in Sonology and the One-Year Sonology Course?

 A: The bachelor’s programme is a four-year degree programme in which the subjects are mandatory and attended in a specific order, and finished with assignments and /or tests.
-The students also work on individual projects, which are supervised and assessed, and there are Music Theory and Educational Skills courses.
+The students also work on individual projects, which are supervised and assessed, and there are mandatory Music Theory and Educational Skills courses.

 Many subjects from the bachelor’s programme are also offered in the one-year course, but here, the students are free to choose their subjects and there are no exams.
 Participation in the one-year course does not lead to a degree but is awarded with a certificate.